Want the perfect workout program?

 With those generalizations out of the way, let's have a look at some research that might sway you to follow a best workout routine for women.

 We all know women as badass, but did you know they also seem to recover faster from intense training.
-Here's a study where men and women participants performed low rep high-intensity bench press of up to a 5-rep max.
+Here's a study where men and women participants performed low rep high-intensity bench press of up to a 5-rep max4.

 Then, they were tested again at resting intervals of 4-, 24-, and 48-hour time periods.
 Surprisingly, there were no differences in strength output from women while the men saw decreases at the 4- and 24-hour recovery sessions.

 To understand how resistance training affects women with regards to frequency, intensity, muscle, and strength gain, researchers reviewed 24 studies.
-This meta-analysis concluded that women could tolerate a high frequency of lower-body resistance training with positive outcomes.
+This meta-analysis concluded that women could tolerate a high frequency of lower-body resistance training with positive outcomes5.

 Training the lower body 2-4 times per week showed promising results.
 On the other hand, this high frequency might have diminishing returns if men were to try it.